 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

-Other versions: The crystal lampshade was used for many lamps: chandeliers, table lamps, wall lamps and so on.
+Other versions: The glass of this 1950s brass and wood bedside lamp was used for many other lamps: chandeliers, table lamps, wall lamps and so on.
 All made the “Danish” or “Scandinavian” way.
-This table lamp is made in the shape of a candlestick.
+This table lamp is made in the shape of a tripod candlestick.